bensonnn7/build-redux/day2_applyMiddleware_decorator/note.md

    ```

 3. However, we have a problems here, we can only call the function before or after the reducer fn, but normally we wants to execute our code before `and` after the reducer fn.
-   3.1 the easiest way is just pass pass 2 function as one, like middleFn.before, and middleFn.after
+   3.1 the easiest way is just pass pass 2 function as one, like middleFn.before, and middleFn.after, place it before and after the reducer function

    ```js
    const middleFn = {